 ECUST University award for postgraduate students for excellence in research (2007)

-Dow Chemical (industrial) award for outstanding research students (ECUST, 2007)
+Dow Chemical (industry) award for outstanding research students (ECUST, 2007)

-Degussa (industrial) award for outstanding postgraduate research students (ECUST, 2006)
+Degussa (industry) award for outstanding postgraduate research students (ECUST, 2006)

 ENEA Casaccia Research Centre (Rome, Italy) scholarship for visiting researcher (2006)